 I first heard about the Ski For Life event while watching a TV show on the ABC, Bill Stockman was talking about mental health, he explained that along with help from his family and friends he had a charity that water-skied 456km along the Murray River, raising money and awareness for Mental Health and suicide prevention.

 As a family we love spending time on the water water-skiing, We love the Murray River and mental health struggles have touched our family, so we decided we would give it a go.

 Initially we were along for the adventure, how great to spend time with family & friends, water-skiing and camping along the Mighty Murray River, all while raising money and awareness.
 The water-skiing and camping adventure was everything we hoped for but it was evident that the event was so more more right from the first morning all the teams met at Sturt Reserve to get the event under way!!
 We had a great time on our first event, after our first Ski For life event we all agreed this will continue to be something we do with family and friends for many years to come

-I have been involved in Ski for Life for the past 7 events as the ‘professional support’ but have been involved in the Committee for the past four years.
-My current role of Professional Support means providing information, advice and emotional support where required both in the planning of and during the event....
+I have been involved in Ski for Life as the ‘professional support’ but have been involved in the Committee in more recent years.
+My current role of Professional Support means providing information, advice and emotional support where required both in the planning of and during the event.

 After watching the event take place in 2018 I thought it was a great opportunity to grab a bunch of mates to push our busted up not so athletic bodies all for a great cause and participate in the 2019 event.

 After the 2019 event I joined the committee and have been a part of arranging the logistics for the 2020 and 2021 events (as well as skiing the 456 km in 2021) and now on to logistics since the 2022 event.